EJP-ORION/OH-Surveillance-Codex/docs/3-knowledge-principle.rst

 -  current methods for surveillance planning

--  Experiences with implementation of new technologies supporting surveillance
+-  experiences with implementation of new technologies supporting surveillance

 Despite the fact that already many surveillance systems and data are